monero-project/monero-docs/docs/en/interacting/overview.md

 Please mind:

 * data directory is hidden as per OS convention
-* the `bitmonero` directory name is historical artefact from before Monero forked away from Bitmonero, about 2000 years Before Christ
+* the `bitmonero` directory name is a historical artifact from before Monero forked away from Bitmonero

 Data directory contains: